What is the RRRP?

 The CRC will be designed and constructed to best practice standard and relevant approval requirements to ensure all potential environmental and social impacts are controlled to appropriate standards.

-And to ensure activities at the CRC and adjacent operations are suitably screened from the surrounding roads, the Shire will include a vegetation buffer and bund towards the front of the facility.
+To ensure activities at the CRC and adjacent operations are suitably screened from the surrounding roads, the Shire has include a 90m vegetation buffer.

 Liquid Waste Facility